Sandelier/AnimePlanet-Additions/README.md

 ## Installation

+When installed you need to allow the addon to operate in animeplanet url.
+And if you want to use "Extra manga data" script that uses mangaupdates api then you need to also allow the script to work in mangaupdates url.

 ### Firefox
 You can find the extension for Firefox on Mozilla's add-on page: [AnimePlanet Additions](https://github.com/Sandelier/AnimePlanet-Additions)

 ### Chromium
 I am in the process of changing the code to make it work on chromium.

-In the extensions list you need to allow the addon to work in animeplanet url.

 ## License